Countly/countly-sdk-documentation/react_native_bridged/next.md

   <a href="https://support.google.com/faqs/answer/9267555?hl=en" target="_blank" rel="noopener">here</a>.&nbsp;
 </p>
 <p>
-  If, for some reason, the 'activity name' does not start with the 'application package name' (for e.g if you are using Android Product/Build Flavors to create multiple apps with the same code base), then you need to provide the additional allowed class and package names for Intent Redirection manually.
+  If for some reason, the 'activity name' does not start with the 'application package name' (for e.g if you are using Android Product/Build Flavors to create multiple apps with the same code base), then you need to provide the additional allowed class and package names for Intent Redirection manually.